zd3nik/XtermBoatSinker/README.md

 The server and client binaries produced by this project are console applications compatible with terminal emulators that support VT100 (such as Xterm).
 To start a game server run the `xbs-server` binary.
 Players may then join the game by running the `xbs-client` binary in separate terminals.

-Run `xbs-server --help` to see a list of command-line options for the server.
+Run `./xbs-server --help` to see a list of command-line options for the server.

-Run `xbs-client --help` to see a list of command-line options for the client.
+Run `./xbs-client --help` to see a list of command-line options for the client.

 Custom Clients
 --------------